Start9Labs/capacitor-tor/README.md

 }
 ```

-We use the javascript capacitor plugin import syntax `import { TorClient, HttpVerb } from 'tor-client-plugin';` to get typescript type safety in the Ionic code.
+We use the javascript capacitor plugin import syntax `import { TorClient, HttpVerb } from 'capacitor-tor-client';` to get typescript type safety in the Ionic code.